 Alternatively, you can compare the runs programmatically using the

 runIDs = Simulink.sdi.getAllRunIDs; runID1 = runIDs(end-1); runID2 = runIDs(end); diffRes = Simulink.sdi.compareRuns(runID1,runID2);

-Enter a descriptive file name for the report file.
-You can also specify where to save the report.
+The generated report automatically opens in the system browser.
 By default, the Simulation Data Inspector saves the report in a folder called

 sdireports in the working directory.

 You can adjust the size of the panes in the report by dragging the borders and adjust the widths of the columns in each table by dragging the divisions between the column headings.
 For example, since the comparison table does not use all the space in the signals pane, you could make the Properties pane larger.